Koalha/bdm_hackathon/README.md

 Notice that `NatureReservePrivate.shp` holds all nature reserves on private land, not just those that have old-growth forests.
 This is a problem, since most of our nature reserves are in this file.

 In addition to spatial data, we also have a spreadsheet describing nature reserves from the Forest Biodiversity Programme METSO that have been marked to at least partially consist of forests with lots of deadwood (`nature_reserve/meta/runsaslahopuustoset_ysat.csv`).
 It would be very valuable for refining our analyses to combine the data from `NatureReservePrivate.shp` and `runsaslahopuustoset_ysat.csv`.

+Here is a map showing the reserves' locations in Central Finland:
+!(Nature reserves in Central Finland)[/conservation_areas.png]

 ### Municipalities